 Ever since our first Brownsea Island activation I’ve been thinking of ticking off other nearby parks that are still sat unactivated.
 A recent update added pretty much every scrap of green space in Christchurch, but all of those were quickly snapped up.
 A weird outlier nearby, though, is GB-0093 Dorset Heathlands - Holton Heath (inc Wareham Meadows RSPB) National Nature Reserve (or “Holton Heath” to its friends, and also GFF-0314 on WWFF).
-Such a low-numbered park must have been in the system since the start, so I wondered why no-one had ever attempted it?
+Such a low-numbered park must have been in the system since the start, so it was a surprise to me that no-one had ever attempted it.

 Well of course, I had to fix that.